Nicolás E. Díaz Ferreyra

 SoK: Security of Microservice Applications: A Practitioners’ Perspective on Challenges and Best Practices

-In International Conference on Availability, Reliability and Security (ARES) 2022
+In International Conference on Availability, Reliability and Security (ARES), Dec 2022

 Vul4J: A Dataset of Reproducible Java Vulnerabilities Geared Towards the Study of Program Repair Techniques

-In International Conference on Mining Software Repositories (MSR) 2022
+In International Conference on Mining Software Repositories (MSR), Dec 2022

 Conversational DevBots for Secure Programming: An Empirical Study on SKF Chatbot

-In Evaluation and Assessment in Software Engineering (EASE) 2022
+In Evaluation and Assessment in Software Engineering (EASE), Dec 2022